 Get involved with a business or company from the logistics side with a work from home job as a project manager – if you’re organized and have a knack for keeping people and their projects on track, this could be the perfect opportunity for you.
 Again, you can check the big job boards, but you might have better luck reaching out to local businesses or startups that are in major growth mode and could use your help.

 This work from home job is great, because it doesn’t take a lot of skill other than being mildly perfectionist and a quick typist.
 This is a common job for companies to outsource, but fair warning: the pay is not always very high.
 To make sure you’re getting paid fairly for your time, try looking for companies that are only looking for workers based in the U.S., or join a U.S.-based agency.

 But what does it mean?
 Companies often collect a lot of data, but if they can’t decipher it, it’s totally useless – and that’s where you come in.
 This does require some expertise, but if you’re good with numbers, look into taking a class or getting a certificate that you can show to prove your skills.
 Also, once you get some experience under your belt and build up a portfolio, you’ll find plenty of companies on job boards like Upwork and Freelancer that would love you to take their business to the next level.

-Got a camera, microphone or editing skills?
+Got a camera, microphone (your podcast microphone will do just fine) or editing skills?
 Put them to use!